Annapurna Circuit Trek with Tilicho Lake - 16 Days

 Personal Expenses

-• Excess baggage charges (Limit is 9 kg per person.)
+- Excess baggage charges for luggage exceeding the 9 kg limit per person

 Annapurna Circuit Tilicho Lake Trek Map